 Please note that the great Dr. Oz himself married a woman (Linda) that had been vegetarian since age 15!
-Here is an article on The Examiner called Dr. Oz: Why I follow a Vegetarian Diet.
-It says:
+Here is an article that was on The Examiner called Dr. Oz: Why I follow a Vegetarian Diet.
+It said:

 Surgeon and TV host Dr. Mehmet Oz has been a vegetarian for many years, saying eating whole, real plant foods gives him the energy to keep up with his hectic lifestyle.

 Since writing the above I have written more articles on this.
 One is called Does Dr. Oz Follow a Raw Plant-Based (Vegan) Diet.
 This article has lots of quotes from Dr. Oz about this.